anuj-seth/4clojure/README.md

-# foreclojure
+# 4clojure solutions

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project for solutions to 4clojure problems.

 ## Usage